rihdus-angular/angular-img-src/README.md

 image for missing or not-found images, and loading images using `loading-src` while the actual image is being loaded.

-An alternative to using angular `ng-src`.
+Checkout working demo at http://rihdus-angular.github.io/angular-img-src/.

 ## Installation
-1. Download and add script tag.
+Download and add script tag.
 `<script src="lib/angular-img-src.js"></script>`

 ## Usage